Furycom/videocataloggg/README.md

    ```

    The script prepares `%USERPROFILE%\VideoCatalog` as the writable home, downloads the assistant warmup models (Qwen2 0.5B
-   instruct GGUF and BGE-small embeddings) into `working_dir\models`, installs the pinned dependencies from
+   instruct GGUF and BGE-small embeddings) into `working_dir\models`, installs the pinned dependencies by running
-   `profiles\windows-cpu.txt` (or `profiles\windows-gpu.txt` when running with CUDA) strictly from prebuilt wheels with hash
+   `uv pip sync --frozen --require-hashes --only-binary=:all: -r requirements.txt` followed by the appropriate Windows profile
+   (`uv pip sync --frozen --require-hashes --only-binary=:all: -r profiles\windows-cpu.txt` on CPU or
+   `uv pip sync --frozen --require-hashes --only-binary=:all: --pip-args "--extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cu121" -r profiles\windows-gpu.txt`
+   when CUDA is enabled).
+Installs stay hash-validated and wheel-only—no local builds or resolver drift—before the script runs
-   validation, runs SQLite migrations via `upgrade_db.py`, starts the local API (bound to `127.0.0.1:27182`), and
+   SQLite migrations via `upgrade_db.py`, starts the local API (bound to `127.0.0.1:27182`), and executes the HTTP
-   executes the HTTP preflight/smoke diagnostics.
-Logs stream to `working_dir\logs\stabilize.log` and are also mirrored in the
+   preflight/smoke diagnostics.
+Logs stream to `working_dir\logs\stabilize.log` and are also mirrored in the console.
+Rerun
-   console.
-Rerun with `-SkipInstall` to reuse an existing virtual environment.
+   with `-SkipInstall` to reuse an existing virtual environment.

 4. On success the summary prints `PASS` for **Settings & Paths**, **Dependencies**, **Model cache**, **Database migrations**,
    **API server**, **Orchestrator warmup**, **Preflight**, **Smoke**, and **Assistant status**.
 Any `FAIL` entry leaves the